bluesky/bluesky/doc/source/index.rst

 * Running can be **paused, aborted, and resumed** with user-defined checkpoints.
-* In addition to the built-in scans, you can specify **custom scans and "macros"** in a simple, procedural way using basic Python sytnax (e.g., for loops) and a small set of commands.
+* In addition to the built-in scans, you can specify **custom scans and "macros"** in a simple, procedural way using basic Python sytnax (e.g., for-loops) and a small set of commands.
 There are many documented examples.
 * You can register **custom commands** -- say, to control your robot -- and immediately integrate them with existing ones.
 * You can write your own high-level **"motors" that control many PVs**.
 Examples